yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/JavaScript_Questions.md

 <br/>

 :white_check_mark: 12.
 Explan What Is "this"?
+> - The this keyword evaluates to the value of the ThisBinding of the current execution context, the value of this is determined by how a function is called.
 > - In an `object method`, this refers to the `owner` of the method.
 ```
 function callName() {